 Help with Joining the Call

-If you need help getting onto the Zoom call on the day of the Online Women’s Support Group’s meetings, you can email firstname.lastname@example.org for help.
-Please note that this email address is only monitored in the hours before our Online Women’s Support Group meetings.
+If you need help getting onto the Zoom call on the day of the online Women’s Support Group’s meetings, you can email [email protected] or call 608-729-5957 for assistance.
+(Please note that this phone number is monitored only in the hour before and during the Women’s Support Group meetings.)

 A Note about Online Safety